qydchen/SafeHavn/README.md

 ![safehavn-show](/app/assets/images/demo/SafeHavnShow.png)

 ## Instant Map Filters
 SafeHavn offers real-time filtering based on party size and price (per night).
 The Redux state is updated with a list of all the homes matching both the filter query and location bounds.
 Map markers are then populated on the map as an overlay for every location stored in the state.
-With every filter or idle state of the map, old map markers are replaced with new map markers; the bounds also resize automatically when zooming in or out of the map.
+With every filter or idle state of the map, old map markers are removed and new map markers are created; the bounds also resize automatically when zooming in or out of the map.

 ![filter-map](/app/assets/images/demo/filter-map.gif)